PHYS3888/Tutorial_BuildingLearningMachines/README.md

 colorbar
 ```

+Look at the axes.
-Note that the number of instagram followers is on a vastly different scale to resting heart rate.
+Can you see that the number of instagram followers is on a vastly different scale to resting heart rate?

 We can put them on a similar scale by applying a _z_-score transformation, which removes the mean and standardizes the variance of both features.
-By defining `dataMatNorm = zscore(dataMat)`, replot the above scatter, verifying that both measurements have been standardized.
+By defining `dataMatNorm = zscore(dataMat)`, replot the above scatter, verifying that both measurements have indeed been standardized.
 Working with `dataMatNorm` allows us to interpret the relative size of `w` as relative importance scores (independent of the very different scales of the two measurements).

 Now looking at the scatter using `dataMatNorm`, which of the two variables do you think will have higher weight in the trained neuron?

 Remember the classification error metric, `G`, that we defined in lectures?
-The computation of `G` is implemented in the function, `errorFunction`.
+The computation of `G` is implemented in the function, `errorFunction`, and can be evaluated as follows:
-Test your intuition about which relative values of weights, `w`, are likely to give good performance by evaluating the error at a few selected values of `w`:

 ```matlab
 totalError = errorFunction(y,w,dataMatNorm,isModel);
 ```

+In our case, we have `y` (the input/output mapping), `dataMatNorm` (the normalized input data), and `isModel` (the labeling we want to learn), so we want to understand which weight values, `w`, are going to give minimal errors (and check whether this matches our reasoning above).

 :question::question::question:
-At each of 20 random values of `w`, compute the classification error using `errorFunction`, and plot this value as color in a `scatter` plot in `w1,w2` space.
+At each of 100 random values of `w`, compute the classification error using `errorFunction`, and plot this value as color in a `scatter` plot in `w1,w2` space.
-Take your samples from the matrix `wRand = 2*(rand(20,2)-0.5);`.
+Take your samples from the matrix `wRand = 2*(rand(100,2)-0.5);`.
-Where in `w1,w2` space are you getting low errors?
+Where in `(w1,w2)` space are you getting low errors?
+Does this make sense given what you know about which of the two inputs are informative of models versus sports stars?
 Upload your plot (labeling axes and showing the colorbar).

 ### Learning from data through incremental updating

-Recall from the lecture that, from a given starting point in weight space, we can move through weight space along the direction of maximal decrease in the error function, `G`.
+Recall from the lecture that, from a given starting point, we can move through weight space along the direction of maximal decrease in the error function, `G`.
-This guides us to iteratively improve our classification performance and will be much more efficient than the random sampling we tried above.
+This guides us to iteratively improve our classification performance and is in general more efficient in finding high-performing weights than the random sampling we tried above.

 Let's see if our neuron can learn the difference between the two types of people by iteratively adjusting weights to reduce the error, `G` :grinning:.

-In the function `IncrementalUpdate`, there is a simple implementation of incremental weight updating, computed for a single point of data.
+In the function `IncrementalUpdate`, there is a simple implementation of incremental weight updating.
-For a given point in weight space, this evaluates the gradients in response to a single data point, and uses the learning rule in lectures to adjust the weights.
+For a single point of data, and a given point in weight space, IncrementalUpdate` evaluates the weight-space gradients, and uses the learning rule (from lectures) to adjust the weights.
 To test the behavior of this rule, we will randomly sample observations in the dataset over and over, and see if this strategy yields a single neuron with a good ability to map the two inputs to our desired output.

 ![](figs/incrementalUpdating.png)

-Inspect the equations above, that we introduced in the lecture (but adapted to update for each new data point, `xj` with label `t`).
+Inspect the equations above, adapted from those introduced in lectures to the form of an update in response to a new data point, `xj` (with label `t`).
 * How much are the weights adjusted when the neuron makes a prediction, `y`, equal to the sample's actual label, `t`?
 * What happens when we increase the learning rate, `eta`?